Pintar-Community/help.stg.pintar.co.id/contents/docs/lms/en/exam.md

 title: Exam
 sidebar_position: 21
 ---
 This section will display the exams that students must complete.
-This section will display the exam questions along with the start date and due date.
+This section will display the exam questions along with the Start date and Due date.

 ![](/img/degree-lecture-exam-8.jpg)